storj/docs/app/dcs/third-party-tools/elements-integration-guide/page.md

 ---
 title: Elements
+docId: Wxxt9kSk6B4afO-vgDcQ8
+redirects:
+  - /dcs/how-tos/elements-integration-guide
+metadata:
+  title: Elements Integration Guide
   description: >-
     Looking to integrate Elements.tv with Storj for secure and scalable content distribution?
 This step-by-step guide will walk you through the process of configuring your Elements.tv account to use Storj as the storage destination for your media content.
-By
-docId: Wxxt9kSk6B4afO-vgDcQ8
-redirects:
-  - /dcs/how-tos/elements-integration-guide
-pageTitle: Elements Integration Guide
 ---

 [ELEMENTS](https://elements.tv/) provides a powerful hardware and software platform that supports every post-production and broadcasting workflow step – from sophisticated on-premise technologies with unique features to future-proof cloud solutions.&#x20;